nehaljwani/team.exiv2.org/book/IMaEA.md

 | Type    | uint16\_t | uint16\_t  | Entries **#E** | uint16\_t | uint32\_t  |
 | Count   | uint32\_t | uint64\_t  | Next | uint32\_t | uint64\_t  |

-As shall see the differences between TIFF and BigTiff are minor.
+As we shall see, the differences between TIFF and BigTiff are minor.
 When the code is compiled on a 64 bit machine, size\_t is 64 bytes.
 With the exception of IFD::visit(), the two formats can be treated as identical.

 It's also important to understand that Endian can change as we descend into the file.
 There could (and there are) files which contain sub-files whose endian setting is different from the container file.